We can easily configure global rate limits, but how can we make them dynamic?

 end

-The cache entry is written whenever an account's rate limit is saved, and rack-attack reads it on each incoming request, so our hot path is free of database calls.
+And rack-attack reads it on each request, so our hot path is free of database calls.

 Thus with rack-attack throttle and Redis cache, we have a performant, per-account configurable rate limiting.